Addiction Treatment For Women in South Florida

 Women tend to use:

 • Stimulants.
-Women are more vulnerable to the rewarding impact of these drugs, says NIDA.
+Women are more vulnerable to the rewarding impact of these drugs, research shows.
 Brain changes are bigger, and the drugs just feel good in the body.
 That can prompt women to develop addictions quicker than men.

 • Depressants.
 Women who feel nervous and/or can’t sleep often head to the doctor.
 When they do, they can walk out with powerful medications that alter brain chemistry.
 Addictions can quickly form.